*As seen in:

 Next, it’s time to decide whether to write a resume summary or a resume objective.

 A resume summary is a two- to three-sentence paragraph that highlights your top qualifications and relevant sales skills that set you apart from other candidates.
 It’s ideal for job seekers who have more than two years of experience in sales.
 For example, take a look at this sales representative resume summary:

 A resume objective works similarly to a resume summary but in addition to stating your relevant skills and top qualifications, you also include your career goals.
 It’s better for candidates with less than two years of work experience or changing careers.

 Use your sales resume’s skills section to describe and highlight your relevant hard skills and soft skills.
 The following are some of the most essential and sought-after sales skills that employers seek in candidates:

 In your work history section, weave your sales skills into your accomplishments by showing specific examples of how you used your abilities to achieve positive outcomes and success.
 Use keywords and phrases from the job description when appropriate, as this will increase your chances of making it past applicant tracking systems (ATS) most employers use to filter resumes.

 You can make the most out of your work history section by:

-Use this example of a sales resume work history section as a base or follow the sales resume examples on this page:
+Use this sales management experience section as a base or follow the sales resume examples on this page:

 Include your highest education credentials in your education section.
 If you finished your college degree, you don’t need to list your high school diploma or your GPA, unless the latter is extremely relevant to the field.
-If you graduated from university more than 10 years ago, there’s no need to include the graduation date.
+If you graduated more than 10 years ago, there’s no need to include the graduation date.
+Here’s an example:

-If you have any relevant sales certifications, awards or other sales achievements, then you should showcase them in a separate section of your resume.
+If you have any relevant sales certifications, awards or other sales achievements, then you should showcase them in a separate section of your resume, like: